 - 1. Log into the Director Node using the user name and password specified in director.cfg. - 2.
 Download the dell-pilot-deploy.tgz archive file.
-See Solution Files on page 51 for a list of solution files for the Dell EMC Red Hat OpenStack Cloud Solution. - 3.
+See Solution Files on page 56 for a list of solution files for the Dell EMC Ready Bundle for Red Hat OpenStack. - 3.
 Extract the contents of the tar archive file into the home directory of the user: